 Organised by the Tribe, A particular highlight of any rower’s calendar is the Tribal Barbecue, held during May week.
 This is the largest Garden Party in Cambridge and attracts over 1000 rowers (and non-rowers!) coxes and coaches from across the colleges.
 Expect an evening of Pimms, barbecue food, Ice cream, Doughnuts, boatie blazers and the music of the Gypsy Kings.
 It’s definitely not to be missed!
 This event is followed by an after-party, Organised by the Camenae.

 Every year, before the start of lent term we run a winter training camp.
 In previous years it has been in Seville and Banyoles and is generously subsidized by our alumni.
-After an on Cam training camp in 2018 to make use of the new Cambridge Rowing Tank, last year’s training camp was in Banyoles.
+After a training camp in Banyoles in 2019, last year’s training camp was in Cambridge, making the most of the Cambridge Rowing Tank.
 This year the training camp will be on the Cam (more information to follow towards the end of Michaelmas term).
 The Video from the 2017 Training camp to Banyoles can be found here.

 While it is obviously a great occasion to improve your rowing, the training camp brings the squad together.
 We always spend some time in mixed men’s and women’s crews, and make sure novices get the chance to row with seniors and really learn from them.